 Once an operator obtains local approval, the operator must obtain State licenses before conducting any commercial marijuana activity.
 There are multiple license categories that cover all commercial activity.
-Lowell Farms and its subsidiaries are licensed to operate Medical and Adult-Use Manufacturing, Nursery, Cultivation and Distribution facilities under applicable California and local jurisdictional law.
-Lowell Farms' licenses permit it to possess, cultivate, process, dispense and wholesale medical and adult-use cannabis in the State of California pursuant to the terms of the various licenses issued by the BCC, California Department of Public Health ("CDPH") and California Department of Food and Agriculture ("CDFA") under the provision of the MAUCRSA and California Assembly Bill No. 133.
+Lowell Farms and its subsidiaries are licensed to operate Medical and Adult-Use Manufacturing, Nursery, Cultivation, Processing and Distribution facilities under applicable California and local jurisdictional law.
+Lowell Farms' licenses permit it to possess, cultivate, process, manufacture and wholesale medical and adult-use cannabis and cannabis goods in the State of California pursuant to the terms of the various licenses issued by the Department of Cannabis Control, which was formed by the State of California in 2021 and which consolidated the California Department of Public Health ("CDPH"), the California Department of Food and Agriculture ("CDFA") and the Bureau of Cannabis Control (BCC) into one state Department under the provision of the MAUCRSA and California Assembly Bill No. 133.
 The licenses are independently issued for each approved activity for use at the Lowell Farms facilities in California.